Electric Supply Corporation Limited

 The Electric Supply Corporation Limited was an electricity industry holding company that operated from 1897 until 1948.
 The corporation and its subsidiary companies generated and supplied electricity to towns and districts in Scotland and England.

 Foundation

-The Electric Supply Corporation Limited was registered on 8 April 1897 by the Crompton and Company Limited to acquire electricity undertakings and to generate and supply electricity for lighting, power and traction.
+The Electric Supply Corporation Limited was registered on 8 April 1897 by Crompton and Company Limited to acquire electricity undertakings and to generate and supply electricity for lighting, power and traction.
 Crompton subsequently transferred its assets to the Electric Supply Corporation Limited.